wultra/powerauth-server/docs/Deploying-PowerAuth-Server.md

 You can deploy PowerAuth Server WAR into any Java container.

 The default configuration works best with Apache Tomcat server running on default port 8080.
-In this case, the deployed server is accessible on `http://localhost:8080/powerauth-java-server/` (WSDL is then available on `http://localhost:8080/powerauth-java-server/soap/serviceV3.wsdl`).
+In this case, the deployed server is accessible on `http://localhost:8080/powerauth-java-server/` (Swagger is then available on `http://localhost:8080/powerauth-java-server/swagger-ui.html`).

 To deploy PowerAuth Server to Apache Tomcat, simply copy the WAR file in your `webapps` folder or deploy it using the "Tomcat Web Application Manager" application (usually deployed on default Tomcat address `http://localhost:8080/manager`).